doubleA-doubleU/GERRI/README.md

 This project allows an off-the-shelf radio controlled car to be converted into an autonomous vehicle.
 This is accomplished by replacing the car's control system with an Android phone and a PIC32 microcontroller.
 External localization is done through HTC vive position sensors.
+Check out this [video][youtube] for a demonstration.

 ## Required Components